 Ingredients

-- 4 cups fruit filling I used my home-canned apple pie filling-recipe and tutorial here)
+- 4 cups apple pie filling I used my home-canned apple pie filling recipe

-- 1 recipe cake mix grab my cake mix recipe here
+- 1 recipe cake mix grab my cake mix recipe here, or use a box

 - 10 Tablespoons butter